pyrogram/pyrogram/docs/source/topics/mtproto-vs-botapi.rst

     :columns: 1

     - :guilabel:`+` **Upload & download any file, up to 1500 MB each (~1.5 GB)**
-    - :guilabel:`--` The Bot API allows uploads and downloads of files only up to 50 MB / 20 MB in size (respectively).
+    - :guilabel:`--` The Bot API only allows uploads and downloads of files up to 20 MB.

 .. hlist::
     :columns: 1